forwardemail/free-email-forwarding/README.md

 If this limit is exceeded we send a `451` response code which tells the senders mail server to retry later.

+### How do you perform DNS lookups on domain names

+We use CloudFlare's privacy-first consumer DNS service (see [announcement here][cloudflare-dns]).
+Note that the Python packages we use (`python-spfcheck2` and `python-dkim-verify`) do not have the means like Node.js does with `dns` and its method `dns.setServers` – therefore we set the server DNS to `1.1.1.1` which it will use as a fallback in this case.

+### How fast is this service

+The latest version, v2 (released on May 6, 2019) was a major rewrite from v1 and focuses on performance through streams.
+[Nodemailer's][nodemailer] prolific author Andris Reinman ([@andris9](https://github.com/andris9)) helped us switch off using the `mailparser` library and use `mailsplit` instead with some custom transform logic to split the header and the body of the message without affecting the body.
+This allows us to perform operations on headers very fast (such as security checks and for SPF/DKIM/DMARC compliance).

+**In other words, the latest version of this service services uses streams purely now and is lightning fast.**  The older version v1 also had some logic not in the most optimal order of operations – but now v2 does less memory/network intense operations first (and returns early if possible to send a response as quickly as possible to the SMTP client).

+At no point in time do we write to disk or store emails – everything is done in-memory thanks to Node.js's streams and transforms! :tada:

 ## Contributors